department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 ---

-To honor the military service of a deceased Veteran, we may provide a headstone or marker to identify the burial place, or a medallion to attach to a privately purchased headstone or marker.
-We provide these for Veterans buried in both public and private cemeteries.
+To honor the military service of a deceased Veteran, we may provide a headstone, marker or niche cover to identify the burial place in a  federal, DoD, or state veterans cemetery.
+We may also provide a headstone, marker, or a medallion to attach to a privately purchased headstone or marker, for Veterans who are buried in private or pubcli cemeteries.
 Family members may also qualify for a marker if they’re buried in a state Veterans cemetery, a national cemetery, or a cemetery at a military post or base.
 Find out how to arrange for one of these memorial items.

 <div class="call-out" markdown="0">

-### Who can be honored with a headstone, marker, or medallion?
+### Who can be honored with a headstone or marker?

 - Any Veteran who died on or after November 1, 1990
 - Any Veteran buried in an unmarked grave who served before September 7, 1980
 - Any Veteran buried in an unmarked grave who served for 24 months or longer, or who died while on active duty (including training) after September 7, 1980
 - An eligible spouse or other family member buried in a national cemetery, state/tribal Veterans cemetery, military post cemetery, or military base cemetery

+### Who can be honored with a medallion?

+- Any Veteran who died before November 1, 1990, **and*
+- Served on or after April 6, 1917, **and**
+- Whose grave is privately marked

 </div>